 Community volunteers who have a passion for gardening and pollinator protection do the work at the garden.
 Each volunteer sits on one or more committees.

-Our Maintenance Group works every week on Tuesday and Thursday mornings.
+Our Maintenance Group works two mornings every week.
 These mornings are a good social time, a mix of fun and work.
 Please come and work with us for half day a week or as much as you are available.

 What will I get out of volunteering?
 You will become a better ecologically focused gardener.
 From some of our experts you will learn choices of plants and habitat and how to help your plants to survive and grow.
 And most importantly you will be making a difference for the preservation of our ecosystem.